why-agency/why-test-app/README.md

 ```
 vc env pull --environment=production --yes
 ```
-You need to have the [Vercel CLI](https://vercel.com/docs/cli) installed globally.
+You need to have the [Vercel CLI](https://vercel.com/docs/cli) installed globally and linked to the project with `vercel link`

 ## The task